Tips from two lovebirds

 Gill: Cook a romantic meal at home.
 We usually go out for a nice dinner like most people do, but the time I remember best is when we just stayed in and watched a romantic movie and Stacey made a heart-shaped pizza.
 It was probably the cheapest Valentine’s Day dinner we ever had but also one of the best.

 Stacey: Write a love letter—or even a poem.
 Gill and I met in a graduate writing program.
 After our first date, he gave me all these poems he had recently written.
-OK, it was about a hundred poems, and they were all really good.
+Okay, it was about a hundred poems, and they were all really good.
 Most of them were love poems, and I don’t know if they were about me or not, but I was swooning!
 Not everybody can write a hundred beautiful poems, but I think a heartfelt love letter is an amazing thing, especially if it’s handwritten.
 I think the fact that you’re willing to put your feelings out there is what makes it so great.

 Gill: For the record, of course the love poems were about you!
 I could hardly stop thinking about you, and nearly all my writing then was either directed to you or about you in some way.